zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (t: :zeek:type:`time`, msg: :zeek:type:`string`, location: :zeek:type:`string`)
    :Attributes: :zeek:attr:`&error_handler`

-   Raised for errors reported via Bro's reporter framework.
+   Raised for errors reported via Zeek's reporter framework.
 Such messages may be generated internally by the event engine and also by other scripts calling :zeek:id:`Reporter::error`.